dudekluk/itflow-exploratory-testing/README.md

 - Initiate the transfer.

-**Expected Result**: The system should either:
+**Expected result**: The system should either:
 - Prevent the transfer and display an error message indicating that currency conversion is not supported.
 - Automatically convert the transfer amount to the destination currency's equivalent value using a real-time exchange rate.

-**Actual Result**: The system allows the transfer to proceed without performing any currency conversion.
+**Actual result**: The system allows the transfer to proceed without performing any currency conversion.
 This can result in significant financial losses for the user, as the actual transferred amount may be significantly different from the intended amount.

 **Priority**: High

-**Browser Compatibility**: This issue has been observed in all tested browsers: Google Chrome, Brave, and Edge.
+**Browser compatibility**: This issue has been observed in all tested browsers: Google Chrome, Brave, and Edge.

 https://github.com/user-attachments/assets/92604db2-05be-4b66-b8a3-675bd48f3eb0

 <h1 id="Test-report">Test summary report.</h2>